 Off the Grid

-Based on the annual theme, participants conduct research on a sustainable architectural design for a home in a country not their own.
-Participants produce a portfolio and create a display and a model.
+In response to the annual theme, participants conduct research on a sustainable architectural design for a home in a specified country.
+They then produce a portfolio and create a display and a model.
 Semifinalists present their design and participate in an interview.

 Prepared Speech